 DIY: How to fix the leak

 If the flange is the problem, that will likely be indicated by a leak on the top of the disposal.
 Thankfully, this is a relatively easy fix.
-All you’ll have to do is tighten the flange and reseal it to ensure that no water can escape.
-This task could easily be taken care of by any homeowner.
+First try to tighten the collar to see if the water stops, if not you may need to reseal the flange with new plumbers putty.

 Preventative Measures